CrowdStrike/terraform-provider-crowdstrike/docs/data-sources/cloud_risks.md

 ### Optional

 - `filter` (String) FQL filter string.
 Supported fields: `account_id`, `account_name`, `asset_gcrn`, `asset_id`, `asset_name`, `asset_region`, `asset_type`, `cloud_group`, `cloud_provider`, `first_seen`, `last_seen`, `resolved_at`, `risk_factor`, `rule_id`, `rule_name`, `service_category`, `severity`, `status`, `suppressed_by`, `suppressed_reason`, `tags`.
 Example: `severity:'High'+status:'open'`
-- `limit` (Number) The maximum number of items to return.
+- `limit` (Number) The maximum number of items to return (page size).
 Default is 500.
 Maximum is 1000.
+- `offset` (Number) The starting index for pagination (0-based).
+Default is 0.
+Use with `limit`, `has_more`, and `returned_count` to implement pagination by incrementing offset by the page size until `has_more` is false.
 - `sort` (String) The field to sort on.
 Use `|asc` or `|desc` suffix to specify sort direction.
 Supported fields: `account_id`, `account_name`, `asset_id`, `asset_name`, `asset_region`, `asset_type`, `cloud_provider`, `first_seen`, `last_seen`, `resolved_at`, `rule_name`, `service_category`, `severity`, `status`.
 Example: `first_seen|desc`

 ### Read-Only

+- `has_more` (Boolean) Indicates if there are more results available beyond the current page.
+Use this with manual pagination to determine when to stop.
+- `returned_count` (Number) Number of risks returned in this response.
 - `risks` (Attributes Set) List of cloud risks (see [below for nested schema](#nestedatt--risks))
+- `total_count` (Number) Total number of risks available matching the filter criteria.

 <a id="nestedatt--risks"></a>
 ### Nested Schema for `risks`